marcdumais-work/vscode-trace-server/README.md

 ## Usage

-1. Use the `Trace Server: (re)start` command to launch that Trace Compass server instance.
+1. Use the `Trace Server: start (if stopped)` command to launch the Trace Compass server instance.
 1. The latter should be made of two related processes; `grep` for `tracecompass` or the like.
 1. Use the `Trace Server: stop` command once ready to kill both processes, stopping the server.
 1. Alternatively, exiting the application should automatically stop the started server if any.